 Programming demands time, attention, and consistency.
 All these are offshoots of commitment.
 The quantity of time and quality of attention given to learning Python also dictates, to a large extent, how long it will take to master the act.
 This fact isn’t only true of Python but also of other programming languages.
 Something about programming is, a few days break from the learning process, many times, can result in the need for an almost complete refresher of previous knowledge to get back into shape.
 The art of coding slips so easily from human memory; therefore, consistent practice is key.

-- Lack of availability of programming background
+Level of programming background

-- Available learning materials
+Available learning materials

 There is no doubt that learning from a mentor and learning on one’s own is also a great determining factor of the learning duration.
 Things do get tight in the programming world.
 Difficulties can be solved with time, though, but someone under the guidance of a mentor is sure to have a faster way around debugging and cracking hard parts than someone who’s learning without a mentor.

 So, we go back to answering the big question, how long can it take to learn Python?
-Well, with all discussed so far, it solely depends on the learner.
-The determiners identified above are all still determined by the aspiring Python developer.
-However, here is an idea that can help each individual reading this to arrive at a close answer.
+Well, with all discussed so far, it solely depends on the learner and their goals.
+The determiners identified above are all still dependent by the aspiring Python developer and how much they push themselves to achieve their programming goals faster through focus, prioritization, and practice.